SRCH2/srch2-ngn/documentation/docs/tutorial.md

 }
 ```

-Now when the SRCH2 server starts, it'll trigger the `SRCH2Engine` to callback this method.
+Now when the SRCH2 search server starts, it'll trigger the `SRCH2Engine` to callback this method.
 The first time this method gets called, our `MovieIndex` will contain no records.
 The `InfoResponse` `getNumberOfDocumentsInTheIndex()` will reflect this, returning a value of zero, which in cause the outer if statement to evaluate true, causing the method `SRCH2Engine.insertIntoIndex(MovieIndex.INDEX_NAME, MovieIndex.getAFewRecordsToInsert())` to execute.
 Shortly afterward, the method `onInsertRequestComplete(...)` will be triggered, containing an `InsertResponse` for the `movies` index: calling `getSuccessCount()` on this `InsertResponse` will return the value of three, since that is how many records we inserted.

 At this point, you could also call `MovieIndex.info()` and the `InfoResponse` returned would, instead of returning zero, return three for the method `getNumberOfDocumentsInTheIndex()`.